 Women have long faced the patriarchy.
-Even with the influence of the western culture, the feminism and its impacts, there still was some sort of a barrier for women.
-Being paid lesser than the men, or to have faced gender inequality, women have thrived hard to achieve the equal opportunities today.
-Starting from the scratch and generating opportunities, finding recognition to facing criticism, all of them have showed the power of resilience.
-Here are few women acing the business game, who have taken the businesses to different heights.
+Even with the influence of western culture, feminism, and its impacts, there still was some sort of a barrier for women.
+Being paid lesser than the men, or having faced gender inequality, women have thrived hard to achieve equal opportunities today.
+Starting from scratch and generating opportunities, finding recognition to facing criticism, all of them have shown the power of resilience.
+Here are a

 Naina Lal Kidwai is a banker by occupation, with a Bachelor’s degree in Economics.
-She is also the first woman to be a Harvard graduate.
+She is also the Top Businesswomen to be a Harvard graduate.
 Before working as a country head, she has had many other eminent positions in the past.
 These include Global Advisor, Harvard Business School, the Auditor General of India and many more.
-She is currently the Country Head and Group General Manager HSBC India Group.
+She is currently the Country Head and Group General Manager

 She was the Head of Investment Banking at ANZ Grindlays, and also a Vice Chairman at JM Morgan Stanley.
 The Indian Government has presented her with a Padma Shri award for all her contributions in the field of Trade and Industry.